MFCLIP: Multi-modal Fine-grained CLIP for Generalizable Diffusion Face Forgery Detection: Experiments

-{\bfseries \parindent{0em} Implementation details.} We developed the detector using PyTorch on the Tesla V100 GPU with 32GB memory.
+We develop the detector using PyTorch on a Tesla V100 GPU with 32GB memory.
+The time it takes to train MFCLIP is approximately 30 hours, and the model is trained for 30 epochs.
 The number of blocks $B$ and $L$ in MFCLIP is set to 3 and 6, respectively.
 The patch size $p$, feature dimension $d$, and batch size $b$ are set to 112, 512, and 24, respectively.
 We set the channel $c$, height $h$, and width $w$ to 64, 8, and 8, respectively.
 Our model is trained with the Adam optimizer \cite{Adam} with a learning rate of 1e-4 and weight decay of 1e-3.
-We used the scheduler to drop the learning rate by ten times every 15 epochs.
-We used accuracy (ACC) and area under the receiver operating characteristic curve (AUC) as evaluation metrics.
+We use the scheduler to drop the learning rate by ten times every 15 epochs.
+We use accuracy (ACC) and area under the receiver operating characteristic curve (AUC) as evaluation metrics.
+We measure fréchet inception distance (FID) \cite{FID} to assess the quality of generated face images, by comparing the feature distributions of real and fake images.
+The lower FID scores indicate higher similarity and better image quality.